NiharP31/facial_recognition/README.md

 ## Logging and Visualization

-**This project uses TensorBoard for logging and visualization.
-To view the logs, run**:
+This project uses TensorBoard for logging and visualization.
+To view the logs, run:
     ```
     tensorboard --logdir=logs
     ```